Arlete/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 R SCRIPT:

 A R script was created to include all the previous steps.
-This script, named run_analysis.R

-The run_analysis.R script allows to download, unzip and get the data files. then it loads the features and activity labels, and extracts the mean and standard deviation column names and data.
+This script, named run_analysis.R, allows to download, unzip and get the data files. then it loads the features and activity labels, and extracts the mean and standard deviation column names and data.

 After that, the test and train data is processed and the transformation details (previously cited) were applied.
 The output is a text file with the tidy data set.